Stretches for Lower Back Pain

 Yes, stretching can help lower back pain!

-The anatomy of the back is so complex, various injuries can occur.
-For example, sprained muscle(s), or a disk can slip.
-Other factors can contribute too, such as carrying too much weight, arthritis, and poor posture.
+The anatomy of the back is so complex, and various injuries can occur.
+For example, sprained muscle(s) can happen, or a disk can slip.
+Other factors can contribute too, such as carrying too much weight, arthritis and poor posture.
 Also, medical conditions can cause back pain.

-The rationale between stretching is multifaceted.
-According to Jonas J. Gopez, MD, of Spine-Health, benefits include:
+The rationale between stretching is multifaceted, and the benefits include:

 How Often Should You Stretch Your Lower Back?